apache/storm/docs/Performance.md

 When batching has been enabled, special messages called *flush tuples* are inserted periodically into the receive queues of all spout and bolt instances.
 This causes each spout/bolt instance to flush all its outstanding batches to their respective downstream components.

 `topology.flush.tuple.freq.millis` : This setting controls how often the flush tuples are generated.
-This is ignored if batching is disabled.
+Flush tuples are not generated if this configuration is set to 0 or if `topology.producer.batch.size=1`=1.

 #### Guidance
-Flushing interval can be used as tool to retain the higher throughput benefits of batching but not get stuck Preferably this value should be larger than the average execute latencies of the bolts in the topology.
+Flushing interval can be used as tool to retain the higher throughput benefits of batching and avoid batched messages getting stuck for too long waiting for their. batch to fill.
+Preferably this value should be larger than the average execute latencies of the bolts in the topology.
 Trying to flush the queues more frequently than the amount of time it takes to produce the messages may hurt performance.
 Understanding the average execute latencies of each bolt will help determine the average number of messages in the queues between two flushes.

 **For Low latency:** A smaller value helps achieve tighter latency SLAs.
 **For High throughput:**  When trying to maximize throughput under high traffic situations, the batches are likely to get filled and flushed automatically.
 To optimize for such cases, this value can be set to a higher number.
 **Varying throughput:** If latency is not a concern, a larger value will optimize for high traffic situations.
 For meeting tighter SLAs set this to lower values.